GalymTem/campusUni/Readme.md

 ## To run the project

 Requirements
-PostgreSQL running locally
+- PostgreSQL running locally + psql
-Python 3.8+
+- Python 3.8+

 ## Dataset
 This project used the **Chinook sample database** by Bryn Llewellyn.